zvolchak/FAME-Z/README.md

 # FAME-Z

-A Gen-Z fabric emulation environment built on FAME built on QEMU and IVSHMEM.
+A Gen-Z fabric emulation environment built on QEMU and IVSHMEM.